awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 ## Amazon Chime Add\-In for Outlook<a name="addin"></a>

-The Amazon Chime Add\-In for Outlook is compatible with Office 365 and recent versions of Exchange On\-premises\.
+The Amazon Chime Add\-In for Outlook is compatible with Office 365 and recent versions of Microsoft Exchange Server on\-premises\.
 To decide whether it is right for your organization, see [Choosing the Right Outlook Add\-In](https://answers.chime.aws/articles/663/choosing-the-right-outlook-add-in.html)\.

 Supported Outlook versions:
-+ Outlook on the Web in Office 365 and Outlook\.com
++ Outlook on the web in Office 365 and Outlook\.com
 + Outlook 2013 or newer for Windows
 + Outlook 2016 or newer for macOS